Breaking a Culture of Silence: The Role of State Medical Boards

 I am focusing the rest of my career on these issues to ensure the regulatory and licensure environment promotes physician health and wellness, and helps minimize—not drive—burnout.

-How state medical boards can play a role in breaking-and rectifying-the culture of silence around burnout: http://bit.ly/2w72dPV #IHPEGF
+Tweet this!
+How state medical boards can play a role in breaking and rectifying the culture of silence around burnout: http://bit.ly/2w72dPV #IHPEGF